printexo/printexo.github.io/docs/hardware/index.md

 - a 3D-printed **1:4 planetary gear stage**, and
 - a protective casing.

-Key characteristics:

-- The integrated driver simplifies communication and power management.
-- The actuator provides 9 N·m peak torque.
-- Prior work has used ankle-assist torques of approximately 0.20–0.70 N·m/kg (about 14–49.5 N·m for a 70-kg person), with real-world optimization reporting peak torques up to 54 N·m.
-- To reach a more suitable torque range, the 1:4 planetary gear stage increases the peak output torque to **36 N·m**.
-- Bearings are integrated at each planet gear to reduce frictional losses and improve mechanical efficiency.

 The motor, planetary stage, and casing form a single actuation unit that transmits torque to the shoe interface.

 ---